The Whip and the Body: Production

 The credited screenwriters are Ernesto Gastaldi (as Julian Berry), Ugo Guerra (as Robert Hugo), and Luciano Martino (as Martin Hardy).
 Gastaldi has stated that he had written the script himself with Guerra possibly contributing to some of the story early on, whilst Martino made no contribution to the script.
 Gastaldi was shown an Italian print of The Pit and the Pendulum (1961) by the producers who requested a similar film to be made.
 Gastaldi is credited as an assistant director in the film's credits, but has stated he was never even on the set of the film.
 Mario Bava was brought in to direct the film through Ugo Guerra's suggestion as he could both direct the film and photograph the film.
 Bava took care of the cinematography for the film while his regular camera man Ubaldo Terzano is credited as the cinematographer.

-The film was shot for under ₤159 million Italian lire on a six-week shooting schedule with one more week for special effects.
+The film was shot for under ₤159 million on a six-week shooting schedule with one more week for special effects.
 The film was shot in both Anzio and Castel Sant'Angelo in Rome.